 Q. What is the minimum age to participate?

 A. British Shooting recommend 11 years as the minimum age to participate, but it’s to the discretion of the event organisers.
 Check the event information before entering.

 • See the ISSF Rules for the international age categories – CLICK HERE

-• See British Shooting’s National Series Rules for national age categories – CLICK HERE
+• See British Shooting’s National Series Rules and Super League Rules for national age categories – CLICK HERE

 • See British Shooting’s Selection Policy regarding GB Ranking competitions and GB representation – CLICK HERE